By Nature Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, By Nature Dog Food appears to be an above-average kibble.
+Judging by its ingredients alone, By Nature Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-By Nature Dog Food is a grain-based kibble using a moderate amount of poultry or salmon meals as its main sources of animal protein, thus earning the brand 4 stars.
+By Nature Dog Food is a plant-based kibble using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.